manhertz/healthlog/DEV-GUIDE.md

 The business project itself is related to a group of patients where the existence of the patient personal data itself is also considered as _qualified sensitive personal data_.

-This service is getting _qualified sensitive personal data_ as an event )health log) where the patient_id is alredy identifies the patient (there is an other database in another service where we can get the personal data viathis patient id).
+This service is getting _qualified sensitive personal data_ as an event (health log) where the patient_id is already identifies the patient (there is an other database in another service where we can get the personal data via this patient id).
 So we must anonymize the patient id immediately without storing it.

 Anonymization:
 - We should not store the patient id except temporarily in the request body (only under processing).
-- We should generate a obfuscate or randomize the patient id into a new UUID for each incoming request.
+- We should generate a obfuscated or randomized patient id for each incoming request.
 - We should remove the patient id from the response body if it exists there even if it is anonymized.

 Considerations in the Statistics: